Miss America: 1968–2016

 With the rise of second-wave feminism and the civil rights movement during the 1960s, the Miss America pageant became the subject of a series of protests that attacked it as sexist, racist, and part of U.S. militarism.
 The first such demonstration took place during the Miss America 1969 pageant held on September 7, 1968 (won by Miss Illinois 1968, Judith Ford), when about 200 members of the group New York Radical Women demonstrated as part of the Miss America protest.
 Bev Grant's photographs of this event have become iconic.
 In addition, a pamphlet distributed at the protest by Robin Morgan, No More Miss America!, became a source for feminist scholarship.
-The protest was co-sponsored by Florynce Kennedy's Media Workshop, an activist group she founded in 1966 to protest the media's representation of African-Americans, along with the feminist Jeanette Rankin Brigade and the ACLU.
+The protest was co-sponsored by Florynce Kennedy's Media Workshop, an activist group she founded in 1966 to protest the media's representation of blacks, along with the feminist Jeannette Rankin Brigade and the ACLU.
 Morgan later stated that the Miss America pageant "was chosen as a target for a number of reasons: it has always been a lily-white, racist contest; the winner tours Vietnam, entertaining the troops as a 'Murder Mascot'; the whole gimmick is one commercial shillgame to sell the sponsor's products.
 Where else could one find such a perfect combination of American values—racism, militarism, sexism—all packaged in one ‘ideal symbol,’ a woman."
 The protesters compared the pageant to a county fair where livestock are judged.
 They thus crowned a sheep as Miss America and symbolically destroyed a number of feminine products, including false eyelashes, high-heeled shoes, curlers, hairspray, makeup, girdles, corsets, and bras.
 Burning the contents of a trash can was suggested, but a permit was unobtainable; news media seized on the similarity between draft resisters burning draft cards and women burning their bras.
 In fact, there was no bra burning, nor did anyone remove her bra.
 The Women's Liberation Front later demonstrated at the Miss America 1971 pageant.

-Miss Iowa 1970, Cheryl Browne, became the first African-American contestant in the competition's history during the Miss America 1971 pageant (September 12, 1970).
+Miss Iowa 1970, Cheryl Browne, became the first black contestant in the competition's history during the Miss America 1971 pageant (September 12, 1970).
 She drew attention from reporters and from security personnel in Atlantic City who maintained a visible presence during pageant rehearsals.
 Browne was not a finalist, however, losing to future media personality, Miss Texas 1970, Phyllis George.
 In August 1971, Browne traveled to Vietnam with George; Miss Nevada 1970, Vicky Jo Todd; Miss New Jersey 1970, Hela Yungst; Miss Arizona 1970, Karen Shields; Miss Arkansas 1970, Donna Connelly; and Miss Texas 1970 (George's replacement), Belinda Myrick.
 They participated in a 22-day United Service Organizations tour for American troops that began in Saigon.
 Browne later commented that she thought "it was one of the last Miss America groups to go to Vietnam."
-Miss Arkansas 1980, Lencola Sullivan, finished the Miss America 1981 pageant (September 6, 1980) as fourth runner-up, making her the first African American contestant to place in the top five.
+Miss Arkansas 1980, Lencola Sullivan, finished the Miss America 1981 pageant (September 6, 1980) as fourth runner-up, making her the first black contestant to place in the top five.